projectcapsule/capsule/charts/capsule/README.md

 # Deploying the Capsule Operator

-Use the Capsule Operator for easily implementing, managing, and maintaining mutitenancy and access control in Kubernetes.
+Use the Capsule Operator for easily implementing, managing, and maintaining multitenancy and access control in Kubernetes.

 ## Requirements